Reloj: Music and lyrics

-Musically, "Reloj" is a Spanish language melodic reggaeton song with urban rhythms, that "fuses the styles" of both artists to "present a totally different proposal".
-The song was written by Alejandro, Yampi, Luis Guillermo Marval Camerom, Nesty, Anuel AA, Caleb Calloway, Kenobi, Colla, and Eric Duars.
-Its production was handled by Calloway and Nesty, and the track runs for a total of 3 minutes and 51 seconds.
-Lyrically, "Reloj" which translates to "Clock" in English, is about the sexual desire they feel towards a girl, describing everything they would do to her if the clock had more hours.
+Musically, "Reloj" is a Spanish-language melodic reggaeton song with urban rhythms that "fuses the styles" of both artists to "present a totally different proposal".
+Written by Alejandro, Yampi, Luis Guillermo Marval Camerom, Nesty, Anuel AA, Caleb Calloway, Kenobi, Colla, and Eric Duars, the track, produced by Calloway and Nesty, runs for a total of 3 minutes and 51 seconds.
+Lyrically, "Reloj", which translates to "Clock" in English, is about the sexual desire the singers feel towards a girl, describing everything they would do to her if the clock had more hours.
 The "sensual" lyrics include, "No hizo nada mal, pero quiere que la castigue / Gime como una muñequita de anime (Wah) / Como una serie pegá', viéndo me sigue (Wuh) / Y yo loco con verla mordiendo los cojine'" (She did nothing wrong, but she wants me to punish her / Moans like an anime doll (Wah) / Like a hit series, watches and follows me (Wuh) / And I'm crazy to see her biting the cushions).